thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/05-create-and-deploy-an-app.md

 You can skip these steps if you followed along in section 3 when we set everything up.

-If you forgot the check if you were https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login[logged in] or not in an earlier step doing the rest of the workshop requires an authenticaded CLI.
-Remember we are using "--use-device-code" because, following good security practices, we can not wrap the login page in the Iframe we have here.
+If you forgot the check if you were [logged in](https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login) or not in an earlier step doing the rest of the workshop requires an authenticaded CLI.
+Remember we are using _"--use-device-code"_ because, following good security practices, we can not wrap the login page in the Iframe we have here.

 ```execute
  az login --use-device-code
 ```

 After executing this command, you should receive a prompt to go to a Microsoft website and enter a code.
 Clicking the link will open a new browser tab for the URL.
 You can also just copy the URL and open it in a completely different browser.

-Once you loging to Azure and enter the code your CLI will be authenticated for the rest of this class.
-When you finish with this workshop we destroy the machine hosting your workshop and delete any session information.
+Once you login to Azure and enter the code your CLI will be authenticated for the rest of this class.
+When you finish with this workshop we destroy this virtual machine hosting your workshop and delete any session information.
 Your password is never shared with us.

 Now that you are logged in, the next step is to create a resource group to hold all the work we create today.
 Remember, resource group is similar to a namespace within your account.
-Having this created will make it exteremely easy for you to clean up all the Azure resources when we finish.
-Delete the resource group and everything inside it is deleted.
-No hunting around for random service or virtual IP floating around still costing you money.
+Creating this will make it extremely easy for you to clean up all the Azure resources when we finish.

-This command will require you to pick a region where your services will be created.
+Creating a resource group will require you to pick a region where your services will be created.
 We suggest you pick one that is physically closest to you.
 The https://stackoverflow.com/questions/44143981/is-there-an-api-to-list-all-azure-regions[following command] lists all the current availability zones:

 ```execute
 az account list-locations -o table
 ```

 The second column, Name, is the code you want to use in the create region command.
 Since the author is in California, the example will show West US 2.